The Full accident report can be read here. (Department of Transport)

 had heard him say that it would only take two or three

-minutes to put in a new rectifier; and taking a less optimistic view , that it
+minutes to put in a new rectifier unit; and taking a less optimistic view , that it

 would probably take about 10 minutes, he had judged